 Skipping insulin shots or oral drugs for diabetes management is one of the most dangerous outcomes of diabetes burnout.
 These drugs are essential for maintaining a healthy metabolism without too many fluctuations in glucose levels.

 Failure to follow the required drug regimen can lead to sustained high blood sugar levels (hyperglycemia).
 This can increase the risk of complications like neuropathy, retinopathy, nephropathy, and mental disorders.

-Reaching a breaking point when it comes to diabetes management doesn't happen overnight.
+Reaching a breaking point regarding diabetes management doesn't happen overnight.
 Although some people with diabetes face emotional distress right after being diagnosed, the majority of people who experience diabetes burnout do so after a few years.

-The first step to preventing diabetes burnout is to have a better understanding of its precursor, diabetes distress.
+The first step to preventing diabetes burnout is to better understand its precursor, diabetes distress.

 Diabetes distress is a similar condition to diabetes burnout.
 The two concepts are characterized by negative emotions associated with living with diabetes and managing the condition.